GluuFederation/docs-casa-prod/docs/source/developer/intro-plugin.md

 1. Do `cd ..` and run `mvn dependency:tree -pl app`.
 It will take some minutes until all dependencies are downloaded to your local maven repository.
 Finally the tree will be printed on the screen.

-If you are already using in your project dependencies found in Casa, you should skip those in your jar file to get a lighter plugin.
+If you are already using in your project some dependencies found in Casa, you should skip those in your jar file to get a lighter plugin.
 To do so you can set the `scope` of the artifact to `provided` in your maven's pom descriptor.

 If you are using maven as build tool, the Assembly Plugin will help you to easily generate your jar-with-dependencies and also get the manifest file as needed.
 The sample plugin we will study later uses this approach for your reference.